WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 In general, spell out months and days whenever possible.
 Use the *day of week, month dd, year* date format.
 For example, use *Sunday, August 16, 2020*.
 Express time in the 12-hour format, capitalize AM and PM, and include the time zone.

-Expressing dates and times in a clearly defined manner reduces confusion and improves translation support for a [global audience](/2-document-guidelines/4-global-audience.md).
+Expressing dates and times in a clearly defined manner reduces confusion and improves translation support for a [global audience](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/).

 ## Expressing times

 Use the following guidelines to express time:
 - Express time in the 12-hour format.
 Use the 24-hour format only when absolutely needed.
-If a particular UI, statement or code example uses the 24-hour format, then use that format throughout the page for consistency. [review]
+If a particular UI, statement or code example uses the 24-hour format, then use that format throughout the page for consistency.
 - Use numerals to express times of the day.
 - Always include *AM* and *PM*.
 Insert a space between the time and *AM* or *PM* and ensure that it is capitalized.
   **Example**